What does FOB mean anyway? Abbreviated trade terms can be confusing, but this acronym is an important one to know.

 There are many reasons FOB is important to the shipping process, but it becomes most essential in situations where damages occur in the shipping process.
 In fact, some receiving ports will refuse the delivery of damaged goods in many cases where the FOB does not clearly state where responsibility lies.
 Additionally, in the case where damage occurs, it’s important to know who “owns” the package to determine who pays the cost.

 Ultimately, FOB helps prevent any argument or issues in the shipping process, pre-determining where responsibility lies to avoid any confusion.

 While you may not need to know the full meaning of FOB in your everyday interactions, it is important to understand when handling shipments.
 This terminology helps determine who is responsible for a shipment, creating a more seamless process - something we want with each and every large purchase.

-For a partner in the process, Cowtown Express has extensive experience in legal matters arising from FOB designation.
-For help with your next shipment, contact us to arrange the transportation for a better shipping experience.
+For a partner in the process, freight shipping company has extensive experience in legal matters arising from FOB designation.
+For help with your next shipment, get freight transportation quote to arrange the transportation for a better shipping experience.